Skip to Content

 Selecting the appropriate wormer can be challenging due to the number and variety available.
 Often, the same or very similar wormers are marketed under different brand names.

-The objective in choosing an appropriate wormer is to pick one which will kill the parasites that are present and avoiding those for which resistance has been identified, for example, so-called white drenches are not effective to control parasites that are benzimidazole-resistant.
-Therefore, where benzimidazole resistance has been identified, users who switch from for example albendazole to fenbendazole containing brands will be wasting their money and adding to the problem of resistance on their farms.
+The objective in choosing an appropriate wormer is to pick one which will effectively kill the parasites present and avoiding those for which resistance has been identified.
+For example, so-called white drenches are not effective to control parasites that are benzimidazole-resistant.
+In such cases (where benzimidazole resistance has been confirmed) switching from, for example, albendazole- to fenbendazole-containing brands will be of little if any use; rather, it is likely to further contribute to the development of resistance.
 Likewise, where resistance to other chemical classes has been identified.

 To help users decide on the appropriate chemical class of chemical to use, the HPRA has elaborated an initiative to label products with appropriate symbols.
 At present, some five chemical group symbols are foreseen as outlined in the document below.